Linuxfabrik/monitoring-plugins/check-plugins/jitsi-videobridge-stats/README.rst

       -c CRIT, --critical CRIT
                             Set the CRIT threshold for the number of participants.
                             Default: >= 100
+      --insecure            This option explicitly allows to perform "insecure" SSL connections.
+Default: False
-      -p PASSWORD, --password PASSWORD
+      --no-proxy            Do not use a proxy.
+Default: False -p PASSWORD, --password PASSWORD
                             Jitsi API password.
       --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-